Asbestos Disposal Guidelines

 - Material type tested

-***If the analysis shows that the product does not contain asbestos, prepare and dispose of it as garbage at the landfill within 30 days of the test.
+***If the analysis shows that the product does not contain asbestos, prepare and dispose of it at the landfill within 30 days of the test.
 Bring the results with you to the landfill.
+For assistance with this process please call 250.354.9781.